5.0

 Towering among the peaks along the Pennine Alps mountain range is the great Breithorn mountain spread along the border between Italy and Switzerland.

-Standing at 4,164 meters above sea level, Breithorn is the most accessible 4,000-meter peak in the entire Alps.
+Standing at 4,164 meters above sea level, Breithorn is one of the most accessible 4,000-meter peaks in the entire Alps.

-Thick snow blankets the rugged alpine slopes as we reach higher and higher.
-From Plateau Rosa to the summit of Breithorn, the climb takes approximately 3 hours.
+We’ll then cross the Plateau Rosa glacier as we make our way toward the summit.
+Thick snow blankets the rugged alpine slopes as we reach higher and higher, with the climb from Plateau Rosa to the summit taking approximately 3 hours.

 The first recorded ascent of Breithorn dates all the way back to 1813.

-Get in touch now to reserve your place on a mountaineering day to the summit of Breithorn from the Italian town of Cervinia.
+Get in touch now to reserve your place on a mountaineering day to the summit of Breithorn from Cervinia.

 More info